will-wow/prompt/README.md

 prompt
 ======

-A webapp that scrolls any text file at a steady rate.
+A teleprompter for your text files.
+Use it to scroll through a song or speech at a steady rate.